How HR Can Empower and Support Women in the Workplace

 2. Ensure Equal Leadership Opportunities

-The problem begins in the jump from individual contributor to manager, according to the McKinsey report.
+The problem begins with the jump from individual contributor to manager, according to the McKinsey report.
 To build your pipeline of future female leaders, your HR team needs to take a more proactive approach to ensure women are put on leadership tracks.
-Hiring more female leaders right now is a good step, but the path to a more equal future also begins with promoting your current individual contributors
+Hiring more female leaders right now is a good step, but the path to a more equal future also begins with promoting your current individual contributors.

 3. Require Pay Equality